 Developmental Editing

-A developmental edit (also known as a structural edit) is an in-depth analysis of the many ‘big picture’ elements of plot, character, and craft that combine to make an unputdownable story.
-It highlights the manuscript’s strengths as well as highlighting opportunities for revisions to help bring out the very best in your work.
+A developmental or structural edit is an in-depth analysis of the many ‘big picture’ elements that combine to make an unforgettable story.
+I carry out a detailed review of your manuscript, adding extensive commentary throughout.
+You will also receive a thorough editorial report (typically at least 5,000 words) addressing key aspects in more depth.
+Feedback highlights strengths and positives as well as opportunities for improvement, and suggestions and guidance to help you consider options for approaching any revisions to bring out the very best in your work.

 • Characterisation